 Consider a parallel AC circuit having resistance and capacitance connected in series and resistance and inductance also connected in series as shown in the figure below.

-Step 2 – Find impedance and phase angle of each branch.
+Step 2 – Find the impedance and phase angle of each branch.

 Step 3 – Now, find Conductance, Susceptance and Admittance of each branch.